 SUEZ recycling and recovery UK undertakes measures to ensure that men and women receive equal pay for equal work, so the gaps are not indicative of an issue with equal pay.

-Pay quartiles by gender This data shows how our female and male employees are distributed through four pay quartiles, ranging from lower to upper.
+Pay quartiles by gender

+This data shows how our female and male employees are distributed through four pay quartiles, ranging from lower to upper.
 This information was produced by listing all employees from lowest to highest hourly rates and dividing the employees into four equal quartile groups.
 The proportion of men and women in each quartile was then calculated.

-The split of employees across the quartiles is consistent with the breakdown from 2021.
-The upper pay quartile and lower pay quartile contains proportionately the highest population of females.
-The increase in female representation can be seen in all quartiles this year, except for the lower quartile which saw a 2.6% decrease in the proportion of females to males.
+The split of employees across the quartiles is relatively consistent with the breakdown from 2022.
+The upper pay quartile contains proportionately the highest population of females.
+The increase in our negative pay gap is due to an increase in lower quartile male employees and a decrease in the middle quartiles.

+Pay quartiles (April 2023)

 Pay quartiles (April 2022)

-Pay quartiles (April 2021)
+Lower quartile Lower middle quartile Upper middle quartile Upper quartile

+Male 80.4% 86.6% 87.5% 79.0%

+Female 19.6% 13.4% 12.5% 21.0%

-lower quartile lower middle quartile upper middle quartile upper quartile Male 77.8 % 89.2% 90.4% 82.0% Female 22.2% 10.8% 9.6% 18.0% Bonus gender pay gap Our bonus gender pay gap data is produced for the reporting year of April 2021 to March 2022.
+Bonus gender pay gap

+Our bonus gender pay gap data is produced for the reporting year of April 2022 to March 2023.
 It sets out the differences in the mean and median £ amount of the bonus paid to men and women, as well as the proportion of men and women that received a bonus during this period.

-Bonus payments are not limited to an annual bonus scheme, but include performance related bonus payments, long-term incentive plans, deferred bonuses, and bonuses in the form of share allocations.
+Bonus payments are not limited to an annual bonus scheme, but include performance related bonus payments, long-term incentive plans, deferred bonuses and bonuses in the form of share allocations.
 Bonus payments also include work-related incentive payments to our manual workforce.

+Mean and median bonus gender pay gap (April 2023)

 Mean and median bonus gender pay gap (April 2022)

-Mean and median bonus gender pay gap (April 2021) Bonus gender pay gap 8.12% 31.03% For the period of April 2021 - March 2022, we have a large negative bonus gap.
-This indicates that we are paying proportionately more bonus to women than men.
+Bonus gender pay gap -49.30% -43.57%

-This is a drastic change from previous years and can be explained by several different factors.
-Firstly, a 'frontline' bonus was paid in April 2021 to our operational staff in recognition of their efforts working through the pandemic.
-This bonus payment was a relatively small amount compared to other annual bonuses and was received by our lowest paid workers who are predominantly male.
-A second factor that has affected the bonus gap in this reporting period is the transformational work we have done to digitalise our payrolls.
-As such, we have improved the reporting, classification and consistency of our bonus payments.
+A factor that has affected the bonus gap in this reporting period is the transformational work we have used to digitalise our payrolls.
+We have improved the reporting, classification and consistency of our bonus payments.
 We now have more transparency and visibility of the payments that are going through our system and we can more accurately report on the ad-hoc bonus figures.